tap349/tap349.github.io/_posts/2017-06-01-react-redux.md

 > the return value of the inner function.
 This is why it's useful
 > to return a Promise (even though it is not strictly necessary)

-that is dispatching thunk action returns anything thunk action itself returns - not necessarily Promise (even though it's highly recommended).
+that is dispatching thunk action returns whatever thunk action itself returns - not necessarily `Promise` (even though it's highly recommended).

 ## debugging